rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-03-DOCM-Web-Protection-and-Detection/README.md

 The detection details also provided information such as the process path, process command line, parent process information, SHA-256, and the source file path.

 ![Sophos Central Detection](Images/03-sophos-detection.png)

-This provided a centralized view of the security event and the endpoint activity associated with the detection.
+*The detection provided the investigation starting point and additional endpoint telemetry for understanding the activity.*

 ---

-## 📊 Threat Graph Availability
+### 📊 Threat Graph Availability

 A Threat Graph was not generated for this DOCM-related detection.

-Sophos still provided investigation data through the detection details and **Process Lineage** view.
-The lineage information was used to examine the process activity associated with the detected content and understand the execution context.
+Sophos still provided useful investigation data through the detection details and Process Lineage, allowing the associated process activity to be reviewed.

-This investigation showed that **Threat Graph availability and detection visibility are not the same thing**.
-A detection can provide useful telemetry and investigation context even when a Threat Graph is not available.
+This showed that Threat Graph availability can vary between detections and that the absence of a Threat Graph does not mean that useful investigation telemetry is unavailable.

-> 🔎 **Investigation note:** The absence of a Threat Graph does not indicate that Sophos failed to detect the activity.
-In this case, the available Process Lineage view provided the relevant investigation context.
+> 🔎 **Investigation note:** In this case, Process Lineage provided additional investigation context even though a Threat Graph was not available.

 ---

 ### 4. Detection Lineage

-The detection's **Lineage** view was reviewed to understand the process activity associated with the event.
+The detection's Process Lineage view was reviewed to understand the process activity associated with the event.

-The lineage showed the sequence of processes leading to the detected activity and provided additional endpoint context around the process responsible for accessing the test content.
+The Process Lineage showed the sequence of processes associated with the detected activity and provided additional context beyond the initial detection.

-![Sophos Detection Process Lineage](Images/04-Process-lineage.png) The lineage was useful for moving beyond the detection itself and examining the process context associated with the event.
+![Sophos Detection Process Lineage](Images/04-Process-lineage.png) *The lineage was useful for moving beyond the detection itself and examining the process context associated with the event.*

 ---

-## 5. Investigation Findings

-The investigation showed that Sophos provided multiple layers of protection during the DOCM test.

-The attempted access to the test content was blocked by Sophos Web Protection, while Sophos Endpoint generated detection telemetry for the related activity.
+## 🧠 Analyst Assessment

+The evidence showed a clear progression from the attempted access to the DOCM test content through web protection, endpoint detection, process telemetry, and remediation.

+**Investigation context:**

+DOCM test activity → Web Protection blocked access → Endpoint Detection generated → Process Lineage provided process context → Remediation completed

+The activity was expected test activity performed in a controlled lab environment.
+The investigation therefore focused on validating how Sophos identified the activity, what evidence was available to an analyst, and how the endpoint responded.

-The available detection and Process Lineage information provided additional context for reviewing the event and understanding the associated process activity.
+The detection provided additional context such as the affected endpoint, process information, process path, command-line information, and file-related details.
+Process Lineage then helped connect the detection to the process activity associated with the event.

+A Threat Graph was not available for this detection.
+However, the available detection details and Process Lineage still provided useful investigation context.

 ---